Strategic Campaigns Workshop

 Past participants have described the workshop as “a much needed space to think through how to plan a campaign.
 Experts share their expertise on a range of aspects related to a campaign that allowed me to think more deliberately about our work.”

-The workshop will be led by Justin McBride of the AFL-CIO and Karen Orlando from the Labor Center.
+The workshop will be led by Jane McAlevey and Danielle Mahones of the Labor Center.

 The week-long session will also include other well-known labor and worker center organizers and facilitators.

-Applicants will be notified by Friday, July 28 of their acceptance.
-Class size is limited to 20 participants, due to the participatory nature of the workshop.
-This workshop typically fills up so be sure to apply early.
+The deadline for applications is December 11, 2019.
+Applications will be reviewed on a rolling basis, and all applicants will be notified of their status by December 18, 2019.
+Class size is limited to 25 participants, due to the participatory nature of the workshop.
+This workshop typically fills up so apply early.